June 13, 2019

 And always compare prices before you book to make sure you’ve got the best deal for you.

 When you have children, looking for a rental car becomes a lot more complicated.
-With pushchairs, lots of luggage and car seats to consider, you can no longer just opt for the cheapest vehicle.
+With pushchairs, lots of luggage and car seats to consider, you can't just opt for the cheapest vehicle.
 And then there’s the steep daily cost of renting car seats if you need them.

 Many airlines also let you take your own car seats from home free of charge so consider this as an option to save even more.

 Travelling light becomes trickier with children and all of their possessions in tow.
 But if you’re not careful, luggage costs can soon spiral.
-A checked-in bag can cost up to £35 on a Ryanair flight if you book it online in advance, or up to £50 if you leave adding this on until you arrive at the airport.
+A 20kg checked bag can cost up to £59.99 on a Ryanair flight if you book it online in advance, or up to £70 if you leave it until the airport.
 And, if you go over your weight limit, Ryanair charges £11 per extra kilo.

-So, think carefully and be ruthless about what you need to take, and weigh your bag before you set off to prevent any nasty surprises.
+So, think carefully, be ruthless about what you need to take and weigh your bag before you set off to prevent any nasty surprises.

 For example, if you’re travelling with a baby, nappies for two weeks can easily take up a big chunk of your suitcase.
 However, if you’re going to a resort with a supermarket nearby, you could probably buy the bulk of these when you arrive for a lot less than the price of an extra bag.
 Look at the toys your older children want to pack too and consider whether they’ll really play with them when there’s a beach and a swimming pool.

 Food and drink costs for a family of four can soon add up, especially if you’re a captive customer in an airport or on a flight or train.
-When we looked at the price of food in airports, we found sandwiches that cost up to £5 in WHSmith, small packets of crisps for 99p and Mars Bars for 95p – that’s a lot more than you’d pay in your local supermarket.
+When we looked at the price of food in airports, we found sandwiches that cost up to £5 in WHSmith – that’s a lot more than you’d pay in your local supermarket.

-So, take food with you from home (but remember the 100ml liquid security rules) and bring empty bottles to fill up at airport water fountains when you’ve passed through security.
-If you’ve not been prepared, look out for offers such as the Boots meal deal to save.
+So, take food with you from home (but remember the 100ml liquid security rules) and bring empty bottles to fill up at free airport water fountains when you’ve passed through security.
+If you’ve not prepared, look out for offers such as the Boots £4.99 meal deal to save.

-When you do eat out, look for fixed-price menus, which are often cheaper than à la carte options and drink local alcohol to keep costs down.
-A handy tip when looking for a good value restaurant is to avoid those on the waterfront or next to tourist hotspots and instead to walk a couple of streets away.
+When you do eat out, look for fixed price menus, which are often cheaper than à la carte options, and drink local alcohol to keep costs down.
+Avoid restaurants on the waterfront or next to tourist hotspots if you’re looking for good-value dining – walk a couple of streets away instead.

 Finding activities that all of the family will enjoy while you’re away can feel like hard work, and it’s tempting to book lots of excursions or visit big local attractions such as waterparks to keep your holiday running smoothly.